2023Jado/homdista/README.md

 traveled over extended periods, daily, monthly and yearly.
 To determine home range, the package employs a kernel density estimator, requiring users to specify the bandwidth themselves.
-For distance estimation, the package utilizes the st_distance function to link all points in chronological order based on their timestamps.
+For distance estimation, the package utilizes the st_length function to link all points in chronological order based on their timestamps.

 ## Installation